 Apply now and save $75!
-App fee waived for Winter 1 applicants.
+App fee waived for ALL Spring II applicants!

 Why Earn a Master’s Degree in Special Education?

 There are numerous benefits to earning a master’s degree in special education.
 Master’s level study can help you improve as a special education teacher, increase your career opportunities and income potential, and prepare you for leadership positions and further advanced education.
 Perhaps you already have a teaching certificate and content-specific credential but would like to change your career focus to special education.
-Degree programs like Eastern Washington University’s online Master of Education — Special Education are actually designed to help teachers do precisely this.
+Degree programs like the Eastern Washington University (EWU) online Master of Education — Special Education are actually designed to help teachers do precisely this.

 But the benefits of earning a master’s in special education are not solely personal to the educator.
 There is a widespread shortage of special education teachers across the country.
 And teachers educated in other disciplines generally have very little training in special education.
 This results in millions of students with diverse learning needs not getting the quality of education they deserve.
-In earning a master’s in special education and putting what you learn to work, you can play an important role on many levels in improving education for students with disabilities.
+In earning a master’s in special education and putting in what you learn to work, you can play an important role on many levels in improving education for students with disabilities.

-How Can Earning This Degree Help Me Improve as an Educator?
+How Can Earning This Degree Improve Educators?

 As an educator working with students with disabilities, you will encounter dynamic opportunities to help your students learn and develop.
 There are many approaches to engaging students, helping each succeed academically and socially.